-The scholarship recipient will spend 2 weeks in Shanghai participating in hospital rounds at the Shanghai Chinese Medicine Hospital with Dr. Ji Qing (the Shanghai Hospital Director of Acupuncture).
-The scholarship includes the cost of travel including airfare, hotel accommodations and a daily allowance for food and local travel, as well as the opportunity to study clinical Chinese Medicine at this prestigious hospital in China, affiliated with the Shanghai College of Traditional Chinese Medicine.
+The two (2) scholarship recipients will spend 2 weeks in Shenyang at the Liaoning University of TCM participating in hospital rounds at several LNUTCM clinical sites.
+The scholarship includes the cost of travel including airfare, hotel accommodations and a daily allowance for food and local travel, as well as the opportunity to study clinical Chinese Medicine at this prestigious TCM University in China.

 Students observe traditional practitioners of acupuncture and receive practical training in hospital-based TCM therapies.

 Traditional Chinese medicine (TCM) was born within the milieu of Chinese culture, including Confucianism and Taoism.
 Studying in China, students are able to better understand how the Chinese culture has influenced TCM.